MSc Sustainable Development in Practice

 - specialise in one or more aspect of sustainability, such as air quality

 - explore sustainability further at national and international level, such in law.

 Availability may vary due to timetable scheduling and the number of optional modules needed will depend on credit requirements.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.

 Learning and Teaching

-We use blended learning to teach this course, including:
+We use a variety of learning methods to teach this course, including:

 - Taught sessions on campus, from an interdisciplinary team with expertise in areas such as sustainable development, behaviour change, business management, health and well-being, and media and communications.

 - Guided learning, through lectures, tutorials, seminars, workshops, visiting speakers, online resources and case studies.
 A lot of this is collaborative, through group projects, peer assessment and virtual communities including blogs, online discussions and peer-assisted learning.

 - Independent study, so you acquire the knowledge to challenge existing perspectives and apply creative thinking and knowledge.